 From 1996 to 2002 I had the great fortune to work at TurboPower Software Company in Colorado Springs, Colorado.
 I’m especially proud to have been its president from 1998 to 2002.
 TurboPower built software libraries and tools for software developers.
 Programmers could use TurboPower libraries to add communications capabilities, encryption, compression, and other kinds of features to their own works.
 Our products won many industry awards and yielded us happy, loyal customers from around the world.

-In 2002 I entered the casino gaming industry, becoming Vice President and Chief Technology Officer with Aristocrat Leisure Limited, an Australian-based company that was, at that time, the 2nd-largest manufacturer of gaming equipment (like slot machines and table games) as well as back-office systems technology.
+In 2002 I entered the casino gaming industry, becoming Vice President and Global Chief Technology Officer with Aristocrat Leisure Limited, an Australian-based company that was, at that time, the second-largest manufacturer of casino gaming equipment as well as back-office systems technology.
 As at TurboPower, I worked with some marvelously talented and wonderful people at Aristocrat offices around the world.

 Apart from work I have some fairly varied interests.
-I write about them here.
-But it’s hard to put a neat bow around them with a tidy description.
-Here you’ll find articles and links to things I find interesting about:
+I write about them here, but it’s hard to put a neat bow around them with a tidy description.
+On this web site I hope you will find articles and links to things I find interesting, including topics such as:

 - Management and Leadership

 - Music (of all kinds) and the Business of Radio